 For whom is the NIST Privacy Framework intended?

-Is there an Executive Order or other authoritative driver for NIST to do this work?
+Is there an Executive Order or other authoritative driver for the Privacy Framework effort?

 What are next steps for the Privacy Framework?

 Who can answer additional questions regarding the Privacy Framework?

 Can my organization become an early adopter of the Privacy Framework?

 Does the Privacy Framework have Informative References?

 What are Implementation Tiers and how do I use them?